michaelmeuli/immensekansasii/README.md

 While the pipeline is running the status can be monitored in **.nextflow.log** or in the slurm file.
 With successful completion the **report.html**, **timeline.html** and **trace.txt** files are produced which give information about each process including the used ressources.

->**NOTE:** To run IMMENSE on a SLURM cluster, the `run_IMMENSE.sh` will submit a SLURM job which will start the nextflow pipeline.
+>**NOTE:** To run IMMense on a SLURM cluster, the `run_IMMENSE.sh` will submit a SLURM job which will start the nextflow pipeline.
 If you run IMMENSE locally on a computer, you will directly launch the nextflow pipeline with `nextflow run main.nf ...`

 <a name="Quickstart"></a>